astroumd/lmtoy/docs/cheatsheet.md

    3. Under the lmtoy_run directory will be all the script generators for the projects, e.g. lmtoy_2021-S1-US-3

 2. branching in git

+   If multiple people work on a project, it's adviced to work in a branch.
+After the branch is merged into main, this branch can be deleted.
+If you want to re-use that name, it needs to be merged from main again.
+   An example:

+   1. Make a branch for testing:  "git checkout -b test1"
+   2. Editing and testing done in this branch.
+When done, the main branch can merge this in the next step.
+   3. Merge from the main branch:    "git checkout main;  git merge origin/test1"
+   4. Run the pipeline with this merged set. confirm it's ok.
+   5. In theory the test1 branch can be deleted.
+   6. If work in test1 continues, it needs a merge from main:  "git checkout test1; git merge origin/main"
+   7. If that merging is confusing , just start a new branch, say test2.

 3. setting up your own YEAR file in lmtoy_run so you only see the projects you want to see, not all stuff back to 2018....